 Dry Bombay Duck Pickle or East Indian Bombil Pickle or Sukha Bomblache Lonche Recipe

 Washing and Chopping the Bombay Duck

 Did you know that the bombil fish or Bombay Duck grows to about a foot in length?

-After chopping the Bombay Duck, rinse it with water or vinegar.
+After chopping the Bombay Duck, rinse it with water or vinegar and set aside.

 Gather your red chillies.
 Or buy them nowadays.
 Kashmiri chillies taste better than other varieties in the lonche, while resham patti chillies give that added spiciness.